 Dear Tacit mental health column

-Kim Silverthorn is a registered Master Practitioner of Clinical Counselling (M.P.C.C.) through the Canadian Professional Counsellors Association and the owner of/therapist with Tacit Knowledge, a local counselling agency in Beaumont.
-She has been providing therapeutic supports for more than 30 years.
+Kim Silverthorn B.A., R.P.C., M.P.C.C., C.T. is a registered MPCC through the Canadian Professional Counsellors Association and a registered CT through the Association of Clinical Therapists of Alberta.
+She is the owner of/therapist with Tacit Knowledge, a local counselling agency in Beaumont.
+She has been providing therapeutic support and professional development training for more than 30 years.

 See more from Kim at https://www.tacitknows.com/.
 If you have a question that you would like Dear Tacit to answer relating to any mental health issue, please feel free to email Kim at firstname.lastname@example.org.
 This column is a psycho-educational support and is not designed to be a substitute for counselling.